The quality assurance system of Flanders

 PUBLIC INFORMATION

 The information on the quality of programmes is public.
-NVAO publishes its own assessment reports and decisions both on its own website and on the Higher Education Register.
-In addition, universities and university colleges publish information on the quality of each of their programmes on their websites.
-This information ensues from the control they exert and substantiates their accountability for their own quality assurance.
+The NVAO publishes its own assessment reports and decisions both on its own website and on the Higher Education Register.
+In addition, institutions publish information on the quality of each of their programmes on their websites.
+This information substantiates their accountability for their own quality assurance.

-The accreditation (or initial accreditation) of a programme is a condition for the conferral of recognised first, bachelor’s, and master’s degrees.
-These are the only programmes registered on the Higher Education Register and the only ones allowed to use the protected titles of graduaat [first degree], bachelor, and master in their communications.
+The accreditation (or initial accreditation) of a programme is the precondition for awarding recognised associate, bachelor’s, and master’s degrees.
+These are the only programmes registered on the Higher Education Register and the only ones allowed to use academic titles.
 Only persons enrolled in such programmes qualify for the status of “student”.

 RECOGNISED HIGHER EDUCATION